-The aggregate direct compensation we paid to our executive officers as a group (four persons) for the year ended December 31, 2014 was approximately \$2.3 million, which included approximately \$0.6 million in bonuses and approximately \$85 in funds set aside or accrued to provide for health and life insurance, retirement, or similar benefits.
-On November 19, 2014, our executive officers as a group were granted 89,965 share options, with an exercise price of \$34.14 and an expiration date of November 19, 2024, and 89,965 restricted share units through our 2007 Share Incentive Plan.
+The aggregate direct compensation we paid to our executive officers as a group (three persons) for the year ended December 31, 2015 was approximately \$2.6 million, which included approximately \$1.0 million in bonuses and approximately \$84 in funds set aside or accrued to provide for health and life insurance, retirement, or similar benefits.
+On November 12, 2015, our executive officers as a group were granted 93,727 share options, with an exercise price of \$14.17 and an expiration date of November 12, 2025, and 93,727 restricted share units through our 2015 Share Incentive Plan.
 This amount does not include expenses we incurred for other payments, including dues for professional and business associations, business travel and other expenses.
-We did not pay our officers who also serve as directors any separate compensation for their directorship during 2014, other than reimbursements for travel expenses.
+We did not pay our officers who also serve as directors any separate compensation for their directorship during 2015, other than reimbursements for travel expenses.

-All of our full-time employees, including employees of our direct and indirect subsidiaries and dedicated agents and our executive officers, were eligible to participate in our 2014 Short Term Incentive Plan ("STIP").
+All of our full-time employees, including employees of our direct and indirect subsidiaries and dedicated agents and our executive officers, were eligible to participate in our 2015 Short Term Incentive Plan ("STIP").
 Under that plan, all eligible employees received an incentive award based on their respective job classification and our return on assets and earnings per share.
-In 2014, all STIP participants, including our executive officers received 70% of their target incentive award.
+In 2015, all STIP participants, including our executive officers received 153.5% of their target incentive award.

-The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group for the year ended December 31, 2014 was approximately \$579.
+The aggregate direct compensation we paid to our directors who are not officers for their services as directors as a group for the year ended December 31, 2015 was approximately \$650.
 Some directors were also reimbursed for expenses incurred in order to attend board or committee meetings.

-2007 Share Incentive Plan
+2007 Share Incentive Plan and 2015 Share Incentive Plan

 Our board of directors adopted the 2007 Share Incentive Plan ("2007 Plan") on August 9, 2007, and our shareholders approved the 2007 Plan on September 4, 2007.
 The maximum number of common shares of Textainer Group Holdings Limited that could be granted pursuant to the 2007 Plan was 3,808,371 shares, representing 8% of the number of common shares issued and outstanding 45 days following our initial public offering on October 9, 2007, subject to adjustments for share splits, share dividends or other similar changes in our common shares or our capital structure.
 On February 23, 2010, the Company's Board of Directors approved an increase in the number of shares available for future issuance by 1,468,500 from 3,808,371 shares to 5,276,871 shares, which was approved by the Company's shareholders at the annual meeting of shareholders on May 19, 2010.
 The shares to be issued pursuant to awards under the 2007 Plan may be authorized, but unissued, or reacquired common shares.
+On May 21, 2015, TGH's board of directors approved an amendment and restatement of the 2007 Plan as the 2015 Plan at the annual meeting of shareholders.
+The amendment and restatement of the 2007 Plan increased the maximum number of shares available for future issuance by 2,000,000 shares and extended the term of such plan for ten years from the date of the annual meeting of shareholders.
+At December 31, 2015, 1,865,942 shares were available for future issuance under the 2015 Plan.